olasobhy/IBM-HR-Attrition-Dataset-Python-PowerBI/README.md

 - **Predictive Modeling**:
   - **Models Used**: I used **RandomForestClassifier** to predict attrition risk.
   - **Evaluation**: Models are evaluated using metrics like accuracy, precision, recall, and F1 score.
-- **Visualization**: Visualize the results and predictions to gain actionable insights.

 ### Power BI Report